sstsimulator/sst-macro/docs/manual/manual.md

 If not explicitly cast, the `va_args` function will be misinterpreted and produce an "Illegal instruction" error.
 This still follows the "single-source" principle since whether compiling for SST-macro or a real machine, the code is still valid.

-\subsection{Automatically refactoring global variables} Tools are currently in use by developers to automatically refactor codes to use no global variables.
+*Automatically refactoring global variables* Tools are currently in use by developers to automatically refactor codes to use no global variables.
 This involves running the source code through a compiler tool chain that then creates a `struct` encapsulating all global variables into thread-specific classes.
 This process is only for advanced users and requires developer help.